 Small and used for on-the-go, these devices are used to increase the text size on hard copy material.
 Background & text color can be changed to enhance contrast when viewing materials.

-These are multiple types of low tech magnifiers that enable students to magnify hard copy text at various levels.
+These are basic low tech magnifiers that enable students to magnify hard copy text at various levels.

-The Gemini Braille embosser outputs documents that have been translated into Braille.
+The Braille embosser outputs documents that have been translated into Braille.

 This typewriter-like device is used to create Braille for blind individuals.